Webinar | March.27.2020 | 12pm - 1pm (Pacific Daylight Time)Online Webinar

 Orrick is hosting a client update webinar on March 27, 2020.
 This briefing is tailored to tech companies and investors addressing developments during the COVID-19 pandemic.
 We will focus on employment practices in this new environment, the new landscape of stay-at-home orders and relief available from the Small Business Administration.

 Julia Riechert loves to win and help companies in all things employment.
-She is an employment partner in the Silicon Valley office.
+She is an employment partner and the office leader for the Silicon Valley office.

-Julia is an employment law expert and trial lawyer.
-She helps companies navigate and resolve challenging workplace issues and has extensive expertise in:
+Julia is an employment law authority and trial lawyer.
+She helps companies navigate and resolve challenging workplace issues and has extensive experience in:

-Julia has represented many tech and retail clients, including Lyft, SpaceX, PayPal, GitHub, Splunk, TaskRabbit, Unity Technologies and Williams-Sonoma, Inc. Julia and her Orrick partner Lynne Hermle won the 2017 California Lawyer of the Year award in Labor and Employment from California Lawyer for their defense verdict for SpaceX in a high profile sex harassment, discrimination, retaliation and disability case.
+Julia's clients include Lyft, SpaceX, PayPal, Instacart, GitHub, Splunk, TaskRabbit, Beyond Meat, Unity Technologies and Williams-Sonoma, Inc. Julia and her Orrick partner Lynne Hermle won the 2017 California Lawyer of the Year award in Labor and Employment from California Lawyer for their defense verdict for SpaceX in a high profile sex harassment, discrimination, retaliation and disability case.
 The Daily Journal also named their two jury trial wins for SpaceX as top verdicts in 2016 and 2017, both affirmed on appeal.
-Orrick was named Employment Group of the Year in 2018 and 2019 by Law360 and The Recorder has named Orrick the "Litigation Department of the Year: Labor and Employment" in California four times.
+Orrick was named Employment Group of the Year in 2018, 2019 and 2020 by Law360 and The Recorder has named Orrick the "Litigation Department of the Year: Labor and Employment" in California four times.

-Julia is also the Office Leader of the Orrick Silicon Valley office, loves animal rescue and drinks lots of coffee.
+Side note: Julia also loves animal rescue and drinks lots of coffee.

 In today’s complex world of employment law, the legislative landscape is changing faster than ever before.
 Companies can easily veer out of compliance, and into financial and reputational dangers.
 To guide employers through this maze, Lisa Lupion offers a precise path forward.